OKFNat/armsScraper/README.md

 **EU Common Military List categories**

-The second row is an [EU specific classificationi of arms](http://www.bafa.de/bafa/en/export_control/eu-outreach/publications/information_on_programmes/coarm_celex_52014XG0409_01_en.pdf) (EU Common Military List categories).
+The second row is an EU specific classification of arms, the [EU Common Military List categories]](http://eur-lex.europa.eu/legal-content/DE/TXT/?uri=OJ%3AC%3A2014%3A107%3AFULL).

 - ML1: Smooth-bore weapons with a calibre of less than 20 mm, other arms and automatic weapons with a calibre of 12,7 mm (calibre 0,50 inches) or less and accessories, and specially designed components therefor.
 - ML2: Smooth-bore weapons with a calibre of 20 mm or more, other weapons or armament with a calibre greater than 12,7 mm (calibre 0,50 inches), projectors and accessories, and specially designed components therefor.